 For most families, financing a college education is second only to purchasing a home, and in some cases, college costs supersede this expense as well.
 We at Bucknell recognize the difficulty this investment can present for many families, even for those who have been prudent in their planning for their children's education.

 Therefore, we are very pleased to bring you the financing options listed below.
-These are Bucknell’s recommended steps in managing the cost of education.

 This plan is administered by Tuition Management Systems (TMS), and is a budget plan that divides college costs into ten consecutive monthly interest-free installments.
-The current application fee (subject to change) is $50.
+The current application fee (subject to change) is $55.
 Acceptance into the plan begins in April and ends on the fall semester due date.
 Please be aware that the first of the ten payments is due June 1.
 Those who enroll in the plan after June 1 will be required to make all back payments immediately.
-For further information or to apply, you may contact TMS at 800-722-4867 or www.afford.com/bucknell.
+For further information or to apply, you may contact TMS at 800-722-4867 or bucknell.afford.com/.
 (Non-US citizens may apply for the payment plan.)

-This is a non-need-based, credit-worthy loan with a 7.9% interest rate that a parent may borrow in his or her name to assist with the student's educational costs.
+This is a non-need-based, credit-worthy loan with a 7% interest rate that a parent may borrow in his or her name to assist with the student's educational costs.
 Federal regulations require that we have a Free Application for Federal Student Aid (FAFSA) on file for your student before we may process a PLUS loan for you.